fprl/fullstackopen/part3/README.md

 Solutions of part 3 exercises.

-Remember to set $ heroku config:set URI to give heroku acces to the env variables.
+Remember to set $ heroku config:set URI to give heroku access to the env variables.